twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Font Log** – Shows the font log (this item is hidden for unregistered copies of FontCreator 12 through 14).
 * **Disable garbage collector** – Does not work.
 * **Increase Font Size** – Shows information about the font and size with two numerical strings.
-* **Enable All Toolbar Icons** – Enables all icons in toolbars.
+* **Enable All Toolbar Icons** – Enables all icons in every toolbar.
 * **Font Tester Action** – Intended to change the action in `TFONTTESTFORM`.
 * **Boink!** – Exit the program silently.
 In version 10.0 (2016-06-22) until 11.5.0.2430 (2018-12-05), the feature summons no action when selected and is located in the **Debug** menu.
-It may display a critical error which varies on closing, which contains an "OK" button.
+It may display a critical error which contains an "OK" button.

 **Toolbar Buttons** – The last four buttons are enabled when editing simple or composite glyphs.
 * Second **Open** and **Print** options in the **Standard** toolbar – Only the second **Print** option uses the same command in the **File** menu or the first **Print** option.
 The second **Open** option icon is blank.